 If you want to lock the Windows key to prevent accidentally minimizing a game, press and hold FN + Alt + Windows key simultaneously for 3 seconds.

-The Shine 7 can be purchased with your preferred type of switches.
+The Ducky Shine 7 can be purchased with your preferred type of switches.
 Our unit has standard Cherry MX Browns, but there are 6 other types, including Cherry MX Red, Blue, Black, Silver, Silent Red, and Nature White, which will all result in different typing experiences.
-The Brown switches have a satisfying tactile bump to indicate the actuation and they require a moderate amount of force to actuate.
+The Brown switches have a satisfying tactile bump to indicate the actuation, and they don't require a lot of force to actuate.
 The pre-travel distance matches the 2mm advertised by Cherry almost perfectly.
+If you prefer having the freedom of easily swapping out your switches, check out the GLORIOUS GMMK instead.

-Typing noise with the Cherry MX Brown switches is quiet and shouldn't be bothersome to others around you.
-It's different depending on the type of switches that you get.
+Typing noise with the Cherry MX Brown switches is quiet and shouldn't bother others around you.
+However, it may be louder depending on the type of switches that you get.

-The Shine 7 uses the Ducky RGB software for customization.
+The Ducky Shine 7 uses the Ducky RGB software for customization.
 This is optional and only for customizing the RGB backlighting, as all customization options are accessible on the keyboard itself.
 Furthermore, all macro programming is done on the keyboard.
+If you want a keyboard with software that allows for macro programming, check out the Corsair K70 RGB MK.2.

 This keyboard has decent compatibility.
 It's fully functional on Windows, and while all keys work on Linux, there's no software.
 On macOS, in addition to not having software support, the calculator, scroll lock, and pause/break keys don't work.